Thommo Reachea II

 Thommo Reachea II (1602–1631), also known as Ponhea To (ពញាតូ) or Cau Bana Tu, was the Cambodian king who reigned from 1628 to 1631.

+Biography

-Ponhea To was the eldest son of Chey Chettha II.
+According to Ly Vou Ong, the last curator of the National Museum of Cambodia before the fall of Phnom Penh, Ponhea To was the eldest son of Chey Chettha II.
 He succeeded his father as king in 1628.
 At the same time, he appointed his uncle Outey as regent, assuming the title uprayorach (ឧភយោរាជ), the title usually borne by kings who had abdicated but retained executive powers.

 Ponhea To was betrothed to his half-sister Ang Vathi, however, Ang Vathi later married Outey.
+As a learned king, he had many concubines and disregarded political affairs, leaving them to his uncle.
 In 1630, he fell deeply in love with Ang Vathi while on a visit to Angkor.
 The lovers eloped but both were killed by Outey's foreign mercenaries in Khsach Kandal.

+Historiography

+The reign of Thomma Reachea II is representative of an era of downfall of the Khmer monarchy, reaching a point where it was almost annihilated as the former Khmer empire was swallowed up by Annam to the East, Siam to the West and the Malay Chams from the South.